MikeWoodward/CRV-MP3/README.md

 # CRV-MP3
 The Honda CR-V media player circa 2009 is very picky about the MP3 formats it can play, and it can't play M4A files at all.
-This software transcodes MP3 and M4A files to a format suitable for use on the MP3 player on a 2009 Honda CR-V.
+This software transcodes MP3 and M4A files to an MP3 format suitable for playing on the MP3 player on a 2009 Honda CR-V.

 To use the software, you'll need to install FFMPEG and LAME on your system.
-FFMEG is used to decode M4A files, and LAME is used to encode MP3 files.
+FFMEG is used to decode M4A files, and LAME is used to encode MP3 files (you might need to download the MP3 encoding engine for LAME).

 The CRV-MP3 script is designed to work on OSX, so it points to usr folders that contain the FFMPEG and LAME executables.
 If you're using a Windows machine, you'll have to point to the appropriate folders on your system.